 As with First Contact Resolution and Billing Accuracy this Customer Satisfaction Survey Results were first tracked in 2014.
-The Ontario Energy Board has not yet issued a common definition for this measure but it is expected to do so within the next few years.
+The Ontario Energy Board has not yet issued a common definition for this measure, but it is expected to do so within the next few years.
 As a result, this measure may differ from other utilities in the Province.

 In 2018, WDI recruited RedHead Media to complete the Customer Satisfaction Survey in accordance with the Survey Implementation requirements of the Electricity Distributors Association (EDA) and the Innovative Customer Satisfaction Scorecard.
 403 customers were surveyed and WDI received a score of 81.6%, which was above the average of all LDC's that participated in the survey with RedHead Media (79.4%).
+WDI will complete another survey in 2020.